hazelcast/hazelcast-jet-reference-manual/docs/400_Hazelcast_Jet_101_-_Word_Counting_Batch_Job/200_Implementing_and_Running_the_DAG.md

 Now that we've come up with a good DAG design, it's time to implement it using the Jet DAG API.
 We'll present this in several steps:

-1. start a Jet cluster;
+1. Start a Jet cluster.
-2. populate an `IMap` with sample data;
+2. Populate an `IMap` with sample data.
-3. build the Jet DAG;
+3. Build the Jet DAG.
-4. submit it for execution.
+4. Submit it for execution.

 To start a new Jet cluster, we must start some Jet instances.
 Typically these would be started on separate machines, but for the